Janista Jinantuya

-Janista Jinantuya (Thai: จณิสตา จินันทุยา; born 9 September 2003) is a Thai professional footballer who plays as attacking midfielder and forward.
+Janista Jinantuya (Thai: จณิสตา จินันทุยา; born 9 September 2003) is a Thai professional footballer who plays as attacking midfielder and forward for Bhutan Women's National League club Royal Thimphu College and the Thailand national team.

 Club career

 Janista is the first native Southeast Asian women's football player to play in a Europe "Big Five"league.

+In July 2026, Janista has joined the Bhutanese club Royal Thimphu College and making her the second ever Thai women's footballer to signed for the Bhutanese club, after signing Pichayatida Manowang for Thimphu City FC.

 International career

 On 25 September 2021, she made her debut for Thailand against Palestine in 2022 AFC Women's Asian Cup qualification, she scored a brace for her team to win 7–0, to grab a ticket to 2022 AFC Women's Asian Cup in India.